 Samy has over 15 years of experience handling investigations, trials, and appeals in all areas of federal criminal law.
 As a former Assistant Federal Public Defender, Samy knows what it means to represent the interests of those accused or under investigation for a crime.
-His cases have included grand jury investigations; bankruptcy and mortgage fraud; tax and health care fraud; money laundering; false statements; domestic and foreign bribery; immigration; import-export sanctions; and mail and wire fraud.
+His cases have included grand jury investigations; insider trading; bankruptcy and mortgage fraud; tax and health care fraud; money laundering; false statements; domestic and foreign bribery; immigration; import-export sanctions; and mail and wire fraud.
 He also conducts corporate and internal investigations and handles select civil litigation, including False Claims Act cases.

 UNIVERSITY OF TEXAS SCHOOL OF LAW